microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/CodingGuidelines.md

 Please be sure to use 4 spaces instead of tabs when contributing to this project.

-Additionally, ensure that spaces are added for conditional / loop functions like if / while / for

 ### Spacing

 Do not to add additional spaces between square brackets and parenthesis: